OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial-new.md

 ## Navigate between slides

-Complete the following steps to navigate between the slides of a document.
+Complete the following steps to add code that navigates between the slides of a document.

 1. In the **Home.html** file, replace `TODO5` with the following markup.
 This markup defines the four navigation buttons that will appear within the add-in's task pane.